coderamen666/srd-v3.5-md/spells/spells-m-o.md

-mind-affecting spells and effects as well as information gathering by divination spells or effects. *Mind blank* even foils *limited wish*, *miracle*, and *wish* spells when they are used in such a way as to affect the subject's mind or to gain information about it.
-In the case of scrying that scans an area the creature is in, such as *arcane eye,* the spell works but the creature simply isn't detected.
+mind-affecting spells and effects as well as information gathering by divination spells or effects. *Mind blank* even foils *limited wish*, *miracle*, and *wish* spells when they are used in such a way as to affect the subject’s mind or to gain information about it.
+In the case of scrying that scans an area the creature is in, such as *arcane eye,* the spell works but the creature simply isn’t detected.
 Scrying attempts that are targeted specifically at the subject do not work at all.

 ## Mind Fog